It’s officially January, which signals the beginning of everyone’s favorite part of the year: tax season, or as we like to think of it, refund season!

 - Open the Chime app on your phone or login to your Chime Account on the web.

-- Visit the ‘Direct Deposit’ section under ‘Move Money’ to view your Spending Account and routing numbers.
+- Visit the ‘Direct Deposit’ section under ‘Move Money’ to view your Checking Account and routing numbers.

 - If you need a copy of your account information, you can also email, print, or download your direct deposit form.
 The form which has your account information needed for direct depositing your refund.

-Step 2: Include your Spending Account information when you file your return.
+Step 2: Include your Checking Account information when you file your return.

 Be sure to double, triple, and quadruple check the information provided to avoid any errors which could delay your refund.